MuhammedZohaib/My-Second-Brain/React.md

 * Also add a .gitionre and add files and directories which you don't want to push in the repo.
 * Earlier we have been using parcel and web-pack as our build tool but from now on we'll be using vite as our build tool.
 It is a tool provided by Vue Team.
 * react and react-dom are always released in locked versions means they'll always have the same version
+* `UseEffect` is the most buggy and hard part of react.
+Minimize use of it in your apps.
+* While making an react function component always use Pascal Casing.
+Also use Pascal naming convention for naming react components.
+* A component cannot return more than one element so we use a div to wrap all the elements and the div acts as the parent element but for solving this issue we are adding an extra component to the app to solve this we use Fragment from react. we can also use empty angle brackets instead of an Fragment.
+*

 ```JS